Get insider access

 Build Quality

-The LG C3 is incredibly well-built.
+The LG OLED C3 series is incredibly well-built.
 It feels premium, the fabric-like texture on the back feels unique and nice to the touch, and the TV itself doesn't flex much.
 The stand is small and doesn't take much space, but unfortunately, the TV wobbles quite a bit on it; again, it does settle in quickly, and it's not a problem in practice.
-Overall, very solidly built.
+Overall, it's very solidly built.

 Picture Quality